-Customers requiring the support of an Essential Carer during their visit may also request a complimentary ticket at this address.
+Customers requiring the support of a companion during their visit may also request a complimentary ticket at this address.

-We are proud to offer a programme of accessible performances throughout the year, including: Captioned Performances; Signed Performances (British Sign Language); Audio Described Performances with Touch Tours; Dementia Friendly Performances and Relaxed Performances.
+We are proud to offer a programme of accessible performances throughout the year, including: Captioned Performances; Signed/British Sign Language Interpreted Performances; Audio Described Performances with Touch Tours; Dementia Friendly Performances and Relaxed Performances.